 Figure 18 is a summary of the architecture of SOIS.
 Because SOIS is concerned both with the interoperable integration of onboard functions and with the functions themselves, the architectural diagram is necessarily a hybrid of information and functional symbols.
 The diagram consists of an information model on the left, and onboard system functions on the right.
 Subsequent diagrams throughout this publication tease apart the details into more comprehensible units of exposition.
 The important things to recognize in Figure 18 are the following:

-SOIS consists of services in an onboard computing platform.
+SOIS consists of application support, subnet, and device support services in an onboard computing platform.

 SOIS includes a model of that system, which enables a design-time tool chain to adapt services to the platform architecture chosen for a project.

 The “Applications” function in Figure 18 includes any on-board functions of MOIMS.
-The figure appears to arrange the on-board functions in four layers, which might be mistaken for layers in the Open Systems Interconnect (OSI) model.
-The resemblance is superficial, due to the variety of protocol capabilities of subnetworks that may be combined in an on-board computing platform, as will be explained in Section 7.4.
+The figure appears to arrange the on-board functions in four layers, which might be mistaken as directly relating to identified layers in the Open Systems Interconnect (OSI) model.
+However, the application support functions are really a part of what is normally considered the application layer, and the subnet functions are more closely aligned with the ISO link layer.
+Due to the variety of protocol capabilities of on-board subnetworks, these may be integrated into the on-board computing platform, as will be explained in Section 7.4.